DECO7381-Ignite/Fableous-App/README.md

 * class library: the story(-ies) of the class.
 * waiting approval: the story(-ies) which is/are waiting to be approved.

   * approve: approve the story.
 * approved: the approved story(-ies).

   * unapprove: unapprove the story.
 * students: the list of students

   * add students: add new student

+  (Now, the student list is just a static list, does not connect to the database due to the limit of time.
+That a basic implement of static data, once it is connect to the database, we can implement that in similar way.)

 <div align="right">Oct/29/2020</div>